-The senior credit facility contains customary events of default, including the failure to pay principal when due or any interest or other amount that becomes due within two days after the due date thereof, any representation or warranty being made by the Borrowers that is incorrect in any material respect on or as of the date made, a default in the performance of any negative covenants or a default in the performance of certain other covenants or agreements for a period of thirty days, default in certain other indebtedness, certain insolvency events and certain change of control events.
+The senior credit facility contains customary events of default, including the failure to pay principal when due or any interest or other amount that becomes due within two days after the due date, any representation or warranty being made by the borrowers that is incorrect in any material respect on or as of the date made, a default in the performance of any negative covenants or a default in the performance of certain other covenants or agreements for a period of thirty days, default in certain other indebtedness, certain insolvency events and certain change of control events.
 In addition, a default under the 10 5/8% Notes Indenture will result in a default under the senior credit facility.

-CTI Credit Facility
+Castle Transmission Credit Facility

-Pursuant to the loan amendment agreement dated May 21, 1997, among CTI, as borrower, CTSH, as guarantor, Credit Suisse First Boston, as arranger and agent, and J.P.
-Morgan Securities Ltd., as co-arranger, CTI's (Pounds)162.5 million term and revolving loan facilities were amended to a (Pounds)64.0 million revolving loan facility.
-The following summary of certain provisions of the CTI credit facility does not purport to be complete and is subject to, and is qualified in its entirety by reference to, the provisions of the CTI credit facility.
+Under the loan amendment agreement dated May 21, 1997, among Castle Transmission, as borrower, CTSH, as guarantor, Credit Suisse First Boston, as arranger and agent, and J.P.
+Morgan Securities Ltd., as co-arranger, Castle Transmission's (Pounds)162.5 million term and revolving loan facilities were amended to a (Pounds)64.0 million revolving loan facility.

-The CTI credit facility provides for revolving credit loans in an aggregate principal amount not to exceed (Pounds)64.0 million to finance capital expenditures in respect of digital terrestrial television with up to (Pounds)46.5 million of such amount available for working capital needs and for general corporate purposes.
-As of March 1, 1999, CTI and its subsidiaries had unused borrowing availability under the CTI credit facility of approximately (Pounds)24.0 million (\$39.9 million).
+The Castle Transmission credit facility provides for revolving credit loans in an aggregate principal amount not to exceed (Pounds)64.0 million to finance capital expenditures in respect of digital terrestrial television with up to (Pounds)46.5 million of such amount available for working capital needs and for general corporate purposes.
+As of March 1, 1999, Castle Transmission and its subsidiaries had unused borrowing availability under the Castle Transmission credit facility of approximately (Pounds)24.0 million (\$39.9 million).

-The loan commitment under the CTI credit facility will be automatically reduced to zero in three equal semi-annual installments commencing on May 31, 2001 and ending on May 31, 2002, when the CTI credit facility matures.
-In addition, the CTI Credit Facility provides for mandatory cancellation of all or part of the loan commitment and mandatory prepayment (1) with an amount equal to the net proceeds of certain asset sales and (2) upon the consummation of an initial public offering or the listing on any stock exchange of the shares of CTI, CTSH or CCIC.
+The loan commitment under the Castle Transmission credit facility will be automatically reduced to zero in three equal semi-annual installments commencing on May 31, 2001 and ending on May 31, 2002, when the Castle Transmission credit facility matures.
+In addition, the Castle Transmission credit facility provides for mandatory cancellation of all or part of the loan commitment and mandatory prepayment (1) with an amount equal to the net proceeds of certain asset sales and (2) upon the completion of an initial public offering or the listing on any stock exchange of the shares of Castle Transmission, CTSH or CCIC.

-CTI's and CTSH's obligations under the CTI credit facility are secured by fixed and floating charges over all of their respective assets.
-The loans under the CTI credit facility will bear interest at a "LIBOR rate" plus 0.85% and a spread related to the lenders' cost of making the CTI credit facility available to CTI
+Castle Transmission's and CTSH's obligations under the Castle Transmission credit facility are secured by fixed and floating charges over all of their respective assets.
+The loans under the Castle Transmission credit facility will bear interest at a "LIBOR rate" plus 0.85% and a spread related to the lenders' cost of making the Castle Transmission credit facility available to Castle Transmission.

+The Castle Transmission credit facility contains a number of covenants that, among other things, restrict the ability of Castle Transmission to:

+- .dispose of assets,

+- .incur additional indebtedness,

+- .incur guaranty obligation,

+- .repay subordinated indebtedness except in accordance with the subordination provision,

+- .pay dividends or make capital distribution,

+- .create liens on asset,

+- .make investment.

+- .make acquisition,

-The CTI credit facility contains a number of covenants that, among other things, restrict the ability of CTI to dispose of assets, incur additional indebtedness, incur guaranty obligations, repay subordinated indebtedness except in accordance with the subordination provisions, pay dividends or make capital distributions, create liens on assets, make investments, make acquisitions, engage in certain transactions with subsidiaries and affiliates and otherwise restrict corporate activities.
-In addition, the CTI credit facility will require compliance with certain financial covenants, including requiring CTI to maintain a maximum ratio of indebtedness to EBITDA, a minimum ratio of EBITDA to interest expense, and a minimum tangible net worth.
-CCIC does not expect that such covenants will materially impact the ability of CTI to operate its business.
+- .engage in certain transactions with subsidiaries and affiliates and

+- .otherwise restrict corporate activities.

+In addition, the Castle Transmission credit facility will require compliance with certain financial covenants, including requiring Castle Transmission to maintain a maximum ratio of indebtedness to EBITDA, a minimum ratio of EBITDA to interest expense, and a minimum tangible net worth.
+CCIC does not expect that such covenants will materially impact the ability of Castle Transmission to operate its business.